oszuidwest/zwfm-liquidsoap/README.md

 - 192 kbps AAC-LC ADTS (`aac_192.m3u8`)

 The main playlist is `live.m3u8`, with 4 second segments and a 10 segment playlist by default.
 Expected listener latency is roughly 15-30 seconds with normal HLS client buffering.

+The mirror loop prioritizes consistency over freshness: segment uploads must succeed before playlists that reference them are published.
+During a Bunny upload failure, listeners may see an older playlist until the missing segment uploads or leaves the live window, instead of seeing a fresh playlist with a segment 404.

 ### Configuration